kenahoo/RHadoop-Wiki/Tutorial.md

 Now we would like to tackle matrix multiplication but we need a short detour first.
 This takes one step further in hadoop mastery as we need to combine and process two files into one map reduce job.
 By default mapreduce supports merging two inputs the way hadoop does, that is once can specify multiple inputs and the only guarantee is that every record will go through one mapper.
 No order or grouping of  any sort is guaranteed as the mappers are processing the input files.

 What we need here is a very orderly merging so that we can multiply matrix elements that share an index and then sum them together.
 It actually looks like a join on one specific index.
 It turns out that joins are a very important subtask in many mapreduce algorithms and are more or less supported in a number of hadoop dialects.
-A generalized join is implemented in one of the examples packaged with rmr and as soon as it's ready for prime time we'll move it to the library or to a add-on.
-Here is how to use it.
+A generalized equijoin is part of the rmr API:

 <pre>
-relational.join = function(
+equijoin = function(
-    leftinput = NULL,
+  left.input = NULL,
-    rightinput = NULL,
+  right.input = NULL,
   input = NULL,
   output = NULL,
-	outer = NULL
+  outer = c("", "left", "right", "full"), map.left = to.map(identity),
-    map.left= to.map(identity),
+  map.right = to.map(identity),
-    map.right= to,map(identity),
+  reduce  = function(k, values.left, values.right)
+    do.call(c,
+            lapply(values.left,
+                   function(vl) lapply(values.right,
+                                       function(vr) reduce.all(k, vl, vr)))),
-    reduce = function (k, vl, vr) keyval(k, list(left=vl, right=vr)))
+  reduce.all  = function(k, vl, vr) keyval(k, list(left = vl, right = vr)))
 </pre>

-Instead of a single input, we have a `leftinput` and `rightinput`, as joins normally do, but in case we want to perform a self join, we can skip the first two arguments and specify only the third, `input`.
+Instead of a single input, we have a `left.input` and `right.input`, as joins normally do, but in case we want to perform a self join, we can skip the first two arguments and specify only the third, `input`.

-Then we have an output, optional as usual and we can specify different flavors of join such as in left outer, right outer or full outer as usual.
+Then we have an output, optional as usual, and we can specify different flavors of join such as in left outer, right outer or full outer as usual.

 Now to the interesting bits.
 This function is a bit relational join and a bit map reduce job.
 Instead of specifying join keys, we specify two separate map functions, one for the left input and one for the right input.
 Map functions, as usual, produce a key and a value.
 The join will be an equijoin on the keys.
-For each pair of matching records there will be a shared key and two values, one coming from the left side.
+For each pair of matching records there will be a shared key and two values, one coming from each side.
 By default, we have simple pass-throguh or identity mappers.

-The reduce function has three arguments, one key and two values, one coming from the left input through map.left and the other from the right input through map.right.
-The default is just to pass the key through and to assemble the two values into a compound value, the closest we could get to a pass-through reducer.

-This is a little advanced in a number of ways and also very reusable, so this will be part of the library or of an add-on soon.
-It has the general flavor of the composable mapreduce job, but has two inputs and two maps and the reduce has a non-standard signature.
-The implementation also has some technicalities related to identifying left and right input, path normalization and stuff that won't make this a newbie map reduce job, even if a basic implementation is all of 60 lines.
-So the bad news is that we are not going to show its implementation, the good news is that it will become a powerful addition to the library so that you don't have to deal with this.
-Pretty much when you need to combine two different data sets together you can recast it as a join and reuse this function.
-There are many examples of this and one is matrix multiplication, so back on track.
+The reduce can be specified as usual, but an alternate interface is offered with `reduce.all` which is more SQL-like in that it is a join without a group by on the join key, whereas the reduce form implies a group by.
+This is a little advanced in a number of ways and also very reusable, so we made it part of the library even if it is built on top of `mapreduce`.
+No we are going to see its application to perform a matrix multiplication.

 <a name="linearleastsquarescontinued">
 ### Linear Least Squares (continued)

-Back to our matrix multiplication task, that we will implement as a specialization of the general join just shown.
+Back to our matrix multiplication task, which we will implement as an application of the equijoin just shown.

 **A** = **BC**